LeKSuS-04/ad-infra/README.md

 3. Use container to manage your infrastructure;
 4. Run `make docker-clean` to clean your system from used volumes and images.

+> Note: generated content will be inside `./generated` directory.
+Since container runs everything as a root user, you will have to execute `sudo chown -R $(whoami) .` to be get permission to access those files.

 ## Make recipes

 * `plan` - calculates amount of resources required for deployment of infrastructure with specified configuration